kaysush/Turbo-Blogger/README.md

 Turbo Blogger
 =============

-Project abondoned .
+Project abandoned .
 Will start a fresh soon.